GDP-ADMIN/glair-vision-java/README.md

 }
 ```

-The second parameter is a new `Settings`.
+The second parameter is a new `Settings` object.
-It will be merged with the original `Settings` you set when instantiating the Vision instance.
+It will be merged with the original `Settings` that you set when instantiating the Vision instance.

-## Usage with Frameworks

-_in development._

 ## FAQ

 1. IntelliJ IDE can't find the module?
-   - Should be only occured when library installation using JAR
+   - This issue may occur when the library is installed using a JAR file.
-   - Remember to add the dependency on `build.gradle(.kts)`
+   - Please ensure that you have added the dependency to your `build.gradle` file.
-   - Import the library to IDE by File > Project Structure > Modules >
-     Dependencies > Add the JAR > OK
+   - To import the library into the IDE, follow these steps: File > Project Structure > Modules > Dependencies > Add the JAR > OK.

 ---